01vishalyadav/dev-connect/README.md

 ## Real time one to one chatting
 Select any of the users, start real time chatting.
 ## Feed Section (Under development phase)
-See other users activity on Feed section (under development phase).
+See other users activity on Feed section (under development phase)...